Code-Institute-Submissions/artneto-travel_blog_SepResub/README.md

 12. Go back to the deployment tab and enable automatic deployment.
 13. Finally, press deploys branch and preview your website.

+Issues Encountered
+- I had some difficulties in finding the correct media query resolutions for my page, but in the end I managed to make the content adapt to each different screen.
+Outcome
+- I was able to construct my first website using all of the material supplied during the course and with the aid of my mentor.
+I am pleased with the outcome.